-- The courses are taken from MAT 140 or higher. - · Six credits must be numbered 300 or higher. - Three credits may be substituted with a PHY course numbered 300 or higher. - At least nine credits in this subject area must be taken at DigiPen.
+- The courses are taken from MAT 140 or higher. - Six credits from MAT courses numbered 300 or higher. - Three credits may be substituted with a PHY course numbered 300 or higher. - At least nine credits in this subject area must be taken at DigiPen.